Saturdays start slow. Even hound dogs sleep in, worn out from chasing girls all night, and finding food hard to get too.

 The baths this morning aren’t crowded and I watch scattered old men and women with old fashioned swim caps wading in the middle of enormous hot water swimming pools, floating on their backs, sharing gossip in groups of two or three.
 Kids stand at the edge of the pools, look, then leap into the water with a splash and a squeal.

-The hot baths of Salto are a Christmas present to myself I am opening when I come back tomorrow.
-They are one of the reasons I decided to visit Salto instead of staying in the glamorous Punta Del Este or the big city of Montevideo.
+The hot baths of Salto are a Christmas present I am opening when I come back tomorrow.

-These terma’s are the biggest bathtubs I’m ever going to soak in.
+These terma’s are the biggest bathtubs I’m ever going to have a chance to soak in.

-The exterior of this old home catches my interest.
+The exterior of this old home, turned into a business, looking older than dirt, catches my interest.

-As in Montevideo, there are old homes in Salto too.
+As in Montevideo, there are antiquated homes in Salto too.

 These were built in the last century, or before, and feature ornamental stone work, balconies, tall shutters, statues, touches of Greek and Roman architecture.
 Some have been renovated, replastered, replumbed, and reinhabited.

 The sign in front says the business is open on Saturdays and Mondays.
-This morning the front door is open and someone moves inside.
+This morning the front door is open and someone rustles inside.
 It is Wednesday.

-A young man comes to see what I want and invites me to come inside to look at his business.
+A young man comes to the front door to see what I want and invites me to come inside to look at his business even though he is closed.

-Guillermo is having mate and shows me his plants.
+Guillermo is having mate first thing this morning and shows me some of his plants.
 He is wearing a Brazil soccer shirt and we laugh about that.
 People take soccer serious on this continent.
 How can you be a good Uruguay citizen and not wear a Uruguayan soccer shirt?

 In the U.S., this place would be closed for code violations.
 Here, there is no harm, thus no foul.